dadams05/youtube-video-summarizer/README.md

 docker run --rm --gpus all nvidia/cuda:11.0.3-base-ubuntu20.04 nvidia-smi
 ```

-*(If this fails, you may need to check your Docker Desktop settings to ensure GPU virtualization is enabled).*
+*(If this command fails, check your Docker Desktop settings to ensure GPU virtualization is enabled).*

 **2. Setup and Run**
-Once verified, simply run the setup script whenever you want to start the project.
-This script will boot the containers and pull the necessary models:
+Once verified, run the setup script to boot the containers and pull the necessary models.
+After loading, the Docker container should be ready for use.
+Refer to the Cheat Sheet below for the commands to use to run the python script:

 ```cmd
 docker_setup.cmd
 ```

-### Docker Development Cheat Sheet
+#### Docker Development Cheat Sheet

 If you are developing or modifying the code, use these commands to manage the container lifecycle: